 Hokuriku Railroad, also called Hokutetsu, is a private railway and bus operator based in Kanazawa.
 At one time this company operated an extensive network of railways in Ishikawa Prefecture.
-However, there are now only two Hokutetsu railway lines and the company is better known for providing the main bus services in Kanazawa.
-The two remaining Hokutetsu railway lines are the Asanogawa Line and the Ishikawa Line.
+Hokutetsu operates two railway lines: the Asanogawa Line and the Ishikawa Line.
+The company is better known for providing the main bus services in Kanazawa.

 A train at Hokutetsu Kanazawa Station